 35 min 10 sec

-Everybody is aware that China is a superpower but not many people are able to visualize what that means.
-As the world keeps changing to accommodate the millions that are born every year, it is expected that natural resources will be depleted over time.
-It might be possible to tell why Burtynsky chose China as his canvas, but this modern-day superpower is gearing up for an industrial tsunami to meet the needs of everyone.
+Everybody is aware that China is a superpower, but not many people can visualize what that means.
+As the world keeps changing to accommodate the millions born every year, it is expected that natural resources will be depleted over time.
+It might be possible to tell why Burtynsky chose China as his canvas, but this modern-day superpower is gearing up for an industrial tsunami to meet everyone’s needs.
 This is the nature of work that has earned him international recognition and acclaim.